rohanrodu/Cardiac-Risk-Assessment-via-Random-Forest/README.md

 ## Technical Pipeline

 ### Data Ingestion
-The raw dataset (`heart_cleveland_upload.csv`) is loaded into a structured format.
+The raw dataset (`heart.csv`) is loaded into a structured format.
 The target label is standardized to `target` for consistency across the script.

 ### Dataset Partitioning
 The data is divided into training and testing subsets using an 82/18 split.
 This ensures a significant portion of the data is used for model learning while retaining a separate portion for unbiased performance testing.